pingcap/tidb-dev-guide/contribute-to-tidb/review-a-pr.md

 * Are the tests executing fast, i.e., are heavy-weight integration tests only used when necessary?
 * Does the code obey Golang linters enabled in TiDB?

+## Review with the @ti-chi-bot

+The TiDB community is using a service called [@ti-chi-bot](https://book.prow.tidb.io/#/en/) to help with the review of the pull requests.

+You can see the full list of commands accepted by the bot in [this page](https://prow.tidb.io/command-help?repo=pingcap%2Ftidb).

+Here are the most frequent commands you are like gonna use during a review.

+* `/cc @reviewer` requests a review from the reviewer.
+* `/assign @committer` assigns a committer to help merge the pull request
+* GitHub reviewing `Approve` or `Request Changes` from reviewers or committers creates a LGTM or veto to the pull request.